mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 MLC can automatically generate code for all of them so we can also do some cross-comparisons.
 We pick ROCm for most of our results in the 7900 XTX and use Vulkan (mesa driver) for Steamdeck.

+We find that ROCm stack just works out of box, and it takes **2 human day** to bring the optimized version, thanks to the productive python development pipeline in MLC.

 Our ROCm support flow is as follows: